I am a creativity psychologist, narrative therapist, a certified and accredited life and

 And then my life got wonderfully enriched by becoming a mother of Daniel.
 After publishing my third book, "Mummy, my Dummy!", I decided to quit my day job (to that point I gathered a whole collection of jobs) and do something that would somehow let me use all of my resources, talents, abilities and competences.
 That is how I became a professional, certified coach.
 After a year of School of Professional Coaching, I set up Katowice Centre for Psychology and Coaching and became a full-time life and creativity coach.
 I also teach coaching and psychology at several universities and supervise the work of other coaches.
 In the years 2014-2017 I held the position of regional director of the Chamber of Coaching.

-This way I speak of myself that I am a psychologist and a coach, a published author of numerous academic publications (also international), short stories and three novels (five more are waiting patiently in my drawer for their turn).
+This way I speak of myself that I am a psychologist and a coach, a published author of numerous academic publications (also international), short stories and four novels (four more are waiting patiently in my drawer for their turn).

 I am happy to work globally now, coaching over Skype, FaceTime or face to face in my office in Katowice, Poland.